AnimeshShaw/MangaScrapper/README.md

 # MangaScrapper
 ===============
 It is simple, easy, and fast CLI tool to download manga's and save them in a directory and as well as save them as an ebook in pdf format.
+It is compatible with Python 2.7.X+ and Python 3.3+.

-*Requires __Python 2.7__ to run.* Manga's are scraped from [MangaPanda](http://www.mangapanda.com/).
+Manga's are scraped from [MangaPanda](http://www.mangapanda.com/).
 Whole or complete Manga can be downloaded, or a single chapter or can be downloaded in a range.
 All these customizations are provided by this tool.

 **MangaScrapper** makes use of 3rd party libraries for HTTP Requests and HTML processing.
 You need to fulfill these requirements before using this tool.